 Note: The first Mk-VIII blocks were "F2LE..." castings, which date to the early-90's.
 They are perfectly viable for use, and are also identifiable by their unique "oval dish" in the intake valley.
 Additionally, there were FWD Continental Teksid blocks that had "F50E..." or even "F60E..." casting numbers, but are unusable in RWD applications.

 In 2001, Ford made another switch to the aluminum blocks and began producing them at the Windsor engine plant, hence them being referred to as the "WAP" block, for Windsor Assembly Plant.
 These blocks are easily identified by the "W" stamp above the casting number (which is on the right side now), as seen in the picture below, and to the left.
 In contrast to the "waffle" pattern in the valley of the Teksid blocks, the WAP had a diamond pattern.
 This block was also used in, among other applications, the 2003 & 2004 Mustang Mach 1 and Lincoln Aviator, carrying Ford part number 3L2Z-6010-AA (casting number beginning with "1L2E").
 Even with the switch in 2001, some Cobra owners have reported finding a Teksid block in their car - most likely due to a purge of current stock - a nice score!

 The latest offering in aluminum was the Ford Racing Aluminator which used, believe it or not, the block from the 2005-2010 3-valve Mustang GT.
 This block was coincidentally also cast in Windsor, Ontario, but this time by a company called Nemak.
 This new block can be distinguished by its revised casting number (beginning with "3L2E") as well as the Nemak logo, shown above, and to the right.
 It also has the diamond pattern in the intake valley, but don't let that confuse you - it's not just a "WAP".
-According to the official blurb from Ford Racing, this is one stout block that will rival any previous offering in aluminum:
+According to the Ford Racing official blurb, this is one stout block that will rival any previous offering in aluminum (with my emphasis added):